Michael's First Words

 Most importantly, this experience for Michael opened up a part of him that had never been available.
 Michael made a connection with his horse that touched him in a special way.
 He began talking at home and at school, and has found a whole new world for himself.
 His life has improved in every aspect.

 Hello!
 We are excited to inform you of a program in Morgan County for special needs children.
-Horseshoes of Hope (HoH) was established in 2010 by John Lambert to provide therapeutic horseback riding lessons for kids with disabilities.
+Amazing Grace Equine Therapy was established by John Lambert to provide therapeutic horseback riding lessons for kids with disabilities.

-We are asking you to help support HoH in any way you can!
+We are asking you to help support AGET in any way you can!

 Randy and Mandy Laymon